Does PO Funding Make Sense for Your Business?

 - B2B (business-to-business) or B2G (business-to-government) customers

-- Physical goods that have been completed and are intended for sale.
+- The completed physical goods are intended for sale.

 - Based on the credit source, the minimum profit margin can range from 20% to 30 %

-- Both the customer and the vendor must be creditworthy, which is defined by Dun & Bradstreet (D&B) as having a long and successful credit history
+- The customer and the vendor must be creditworthy, defined by Dun & Bradstreet (D&B) as having a long and successful credit history.

 Bankers Factoring provides credit protection and risk management for our clients.
-A company such as Dun & Bradstreet can be used by a variety of loan providers to conduct a commercial credit check on your customers.
-Customers and suppliers should, at a bare minimum, have a track record of timely payments, no recent bankruptcies, and no significant litigation on their hands.
-We work hard to ensure your business growth is protected.
+Various loan providers can use a company such as Dun & Bradstreet to conduct a commercial credit check on your customers.
+Customers and suppliers should have a good payment history, no recent bankruptcies, and no significant legal issues.
+We prioritize protecting your business’s growth.

 Purchase Order Financing Alternatives

-Businesses that have unpaid B2B or B2G invoices can benefit from invoice factoring or accounts receivable factoring (AR factoring).
-Bankers Factoring advances up to 90% of the invoice value and even occasionally collect invoices directly from your clients, according to industry standards.
+Businesses with unpaid B2B or B2G invoices can benefit from invoice factoring or accounts receivable (AR factoring).
+Bankers Factoring adheres to industry standards by providing advances of up to 90% of the invoice value and collecting invoices directly from clients when necessary.
 A/R Factoring is an optimal solution for companies struggling with cash flow in distressed situations.

 To learn more about A/R Factoring, visit our previous article How Invoice Factoring Works.

 We hope this guide helps you with how purchase order financing works.
 PO funding or Trade Financing is an option if your company’s sales growth exceeds its cash flow.
 It can cost more than a bank loan, but you can get 2-10 times higher availability than a bank loan.
-We recommend that you have profit margins of at least 20% and an industry track record of dealing with customers and suppliers in order to obtain the best pricing.
+We suggest maintaining a minimum profit margin of 20% and a proven track record in customer and supplier relations to secure optimal pricing.

 Bankers Factoring offers rates that are competitive with the industry on orders ranging from $25,000 to $10 million.
 Apply for purchase order financing today.